What is Coaching for Lawyers?

 Most usually, as my clients are located throughout the United States and the world, we conduct our coaching sessions over the telephone.
 Experience has shown that this method is extremely effective as well as being time efficient.
 I also offer coaching sessions through internet video such as Zoom.
 The cost is the same, either way.

 The monthly coaching retainer is negotiated.
 The amount depends generally on how much one-on-one time we spend together.
 All in-between-sessions support is included.
 The monthly retainer may be modified up or down depending on the changing needs of the client.

 How are Coaching fees paid?

 Payment may be made via debit or credit card through my PayPal portal.
 On the Resources page of this website, there is a link to the portal.

 Can my law firm hire you to coach me?

 Yes, law firms often pay for coaching for their associates and partners and find it a good investment.
 It is not uncommon for a firm to hire me to boost the marketing skills of a senior associate and potential partner.
 However, just as in any legal representation, I owe loyalty and confidentiality to my coaching client, regardless of who pays my fee.

 Can you coach more than one person at a law firm?

 It depends.
-As long as there are no conflicts of interest between the clients or other ethical issues involved, I could coach more that one attorney in the firm.
-Understanding the dynamics of a firm’s practice and the lawyers could make coaching multiple attorneys at one firm more efficient.
+As long as there are no conflicts of interest between the clients or other ethical issues involved, I could coach more than one attorney in the firm.
+Understanding the dynamics of a firm's practice and the lawyers could make coaching multiple attorneys at one firm more efficient.
 Of course, all communications with my clients are entirely confidential.

 Can you help me get a job?